Consumer behaviour: The purchase decision and its context

 Understanding purchase and consumption behaviour is a key challenge for marketers.
 Consumer behaviour, in its broadest sense, is concerned with understanding both how purchase decisions are made and how products or services are consumed or experienced.
 Consumers are active decision-makers.
 They decide what to purchase, often based on their disposable income or budget.
 They may change their preferences related to their budget and a range of other factors.

 Some purchase decisions involve long, detailed processes that include extensive information search to select between competing alternatives.
-Other purchase decisions, such as impulse buys or habitual purchases, are made almost instantaneously with little or no investment of time or effort in information search.
+Other purchase decisions, consumers must make highly complex decisions, often based on a lack of time, knowledge or negotiating ability.
+Such as impulse buys or habitual purchases, are made almost instantaneously with little or no investment of time or effort in information search.

 Some purchase decisions are made by groups (such as families, households or businesses) while others are made by individuals.
 When a purchase decision is made by a small group, such as a household, different members of the group may become involved at different stages of the decision process and may perform different roles.
 For example, one person may suggest the purchase category, another may search for product-related information while yet another may physically go to the store, buy the product, and transport it home.
 It is customary to think about the types of decision roles; such as: